 Three principles to carry forward

 It is a continuous journey: Data architecture is iterative.
 Do not let perfect be the enemy of good.
-Ship things, learn from them, and improve.
-The goal is not to get the design right the first time; it is to design in a way that makes iteration possible.
+Ship things fast, learn from them, and improve.

 Further reading